 Retiring from the UU Ministry

-Since retirement takes a variety of forms, the Ministry and Professional Leadership Staff Group offers the following definition of retirement as an aid to decision-making:
+Since retirement takes a variety of forms, the Ministries and Faith Development Staff Group offers the following definition of retirement as an aid to decision-making:

 Retired status is available to ministers who are at least 65 years of age who wish to indicate that they have completed their careers, although not necessarily their ministries.
 Ministers may retire and still work professionally, usually in interim ministries or other ministries.
 Ministers planning to continue full-time ministry in other settings are asked to hold off declaring themselves retired until they more nearly fit the description of “ceasing remunerative work in one's later years.”
-To be considered retired, the minister must declare his or her intention to retire to Ministry and Professional Leadership.
+To be considered retired, the minister must declare his or her intention to retire to Ministries and Faith Development.

 Retirement does not affect fellowship status.